How to Create a Puppy Linux Live USB Drive

 Create a Puppy Linux Live USB from Windows, Linux, or MacOS.
-In the following section I show you ways to install, boot and then run a Live Puppy Linux from a bootable USB flash drive using the Universal USB Installer (UUI) from within Windows or dd from within Linux or MacOS.
-Although cram packed with popular features, this Live Linux distribution aims to remain lightweight and small, allowing it to run very well on older computer hardware.
+In the following section, I will show you several methods to install, boot, and run a Live Puppy Linux system from a bootable USB flash drive.
+You can use the Universal USB Installer (UUI) from within Windows or the dd command from Linux or MacOS.
+Although packed with popular features, this Live Linux distribution aims to remain lightweight and small, allowing it to run exceptionally well on older computer hardware.

 Puppy Linux Live Running from USB